duneroadrunner/scpptool/README.md

 Unfortunately even these minimized changes are not insignificant.
 For example, the tool considers the standard library containers "unsafe" (and will complain when they are used), and instead provides largely compatible replacement implementations.
 The other big restriction probably being that null values are not supported for raw pointers.

-A notable difference between this tool and some others in development and in other languages is that the safe subset it enforces is (like traditional C++) not "flow sensitive".
+A notable difference between this tool and some others in development and in other languages is that the safe subset it enforces is (like traditional C++) not "flow (or path) sensitive".
 That is, whether an operation is allowed (by the tool/compiler) or not depends only on the declaration of the elements involved, not any other preceding operations or code.
 This is(/was) a common property of "statically typed" languages, that [arguably](#flow-insensitive-analysis) contributes to "scalability".

 Some samples of conforming safe code can be found in the examples for the [provided library elements](#lifetime-annotated-elements-in-the-safercplusplus-library).